swenlaur/machine-learning-ii/readme.md

 The third block contains libraries for various machine learning methods.
 The fourth block contains various utility packages.

-If tensowflow does not work out of the box do the following steps
+If tensorflow does not work out of the box do the following steps
 ```
 conda activate machine-learning
 pip install --ignore-installed --upgrade tensorflow